 Peter Weir’s The Year of Living Dangerously (1982) is less steeped in spy genre convention than most of the list’s selections, and also takes us to unique territory: Indonesia in the mid-1960s, where rookie reporter Guy Hamilton (Mel Gibson) arrives on the scene, a correspondent for the Australian Broadcasting Service.
 Without briefing or guidance, Hamilton’s overseas career gets off to a slow start, but when he befriends photographer Billy Kwan (Linda Hunt, in an Oscar-winning performance), his fortunes change.
-Not only do Kwan’s connections land him an exclusive interview with the leader of Indonesia’s rising communist movement, but Kwan also introduces him to British embassy staffer Jill Bryant (Sigourney Weaver) – who quickly becomes a love interest, as well as a source.
+Not only do Kwan’s connections land him an exclusive interview with the leader of Indonesia’s rising communist movement, but Kwan also introduces him to British embassy staffer Jill Bryant (Sigourney Weaver), who quickly becomes a love interest and source.
 Hamilton soon finds himself juggling friendship, love, and career ambition as his press credentials put him at ground zero for an imminent clash between communist revolutionaries and the corrupt, right-wing regime ruling the country.